 As is its habit, Sun Microsystems Inc. came out with a boatload of product announcements all at once at its Sun Network Computing event in Washington D.C., today.
-Among the storage updates were two new versions of its mainframe Virtual Tape Library
+Among the storage updates were two new versions of its mainframe Virtual Tape Library (VTL) and the addition of Galaxy 64-bit Opteron processors, iSCSI support and Symantec antivirus software to its 5320 NAS head.

 The conference in Washington will also include a preview of the Honeycomb "project," originally slated to be a content-addressed storage (CAS) system and scheduled to ship in the third quarter of 2005, which Sun officials now say is a "CAS and programmable storage system" that will ship in the third quarter of this year instead.